sunilmbaedu/Delicious_Pizza_Sales_Dashboard/README.md

 ## Getting Started

-To explore the Delicious Pizza Sales Report, follow these steps:
+To explore the Delicious Pizza Sales Dashboard, follow these steps:

 1. **Open the this File:**
    - Click the file : <a href = "https://app.powerbi.com/view?r=eyJrIjoiYzI0Y2VmYmItMmIwNi00NjBkLTkzMzgtMTY4MmUwZmZlMWMyIiwidCI6IjE1NTIyMThlLWZmYjQtNGNhMy04ZjcxLTlhNzNmYWVhYTRiNSJ9">HERE</a>